MrSuperjaffa/PSPerfMonitor/README.md

 #### Limitations

 1. GPU data is system wide, not application specific.
-Everything else is fine.
+All other values are process specific.